tvp-freeports/analysis_finance_reports/docs/source/usage/command.rst

 .. _batch_mode:

 --------------
-``BATCH MODE``
+``BATCH_MODE``
 --------------

-This mode permit to process different files all at one in parallel.
+This mode permits to process different files all at one in parallel.
 This mode is caratterized by the ``BATCH`` variable set to a *batch csv file* and the possibility of setting ``SEPARATE_OUT_FILES`` to ``True`` ( in this case ``OUT_CSV`` should be a directory name or the name of a ``.tar.gz`` archive to create) The *batch csv file* is a csv file with some header that indicate the option to overwrite to the resulting configuration.
-These option are called *job contextual options* and each row of the csv file is called a *job*.
+These options are called *job contextual options* and each row of the csv file is called a *job*.
 The available overwrittables options are:

 +----------------+--------------------+